JasmeetSinghBali/TNG/nestjs_snippets_interm_advanc/domain-driven-cqrs-nest-mongodb/README.md

 AIM- the idea is to represent the model in two different ways one or reading from it and other when we updating it.

 Conclusion- helps in loosely coupled and scalable architecture in contrast to typical service-driven design.

+> ## starter campers-basic-api setup that will be converted into CQRS design
+hashRefCommit: f2ba3a44ca71d42e943d39143669c095528ab720